emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 3 Barbarian__

 * __Combat Abilities:__
-  * __Crushing Blow:__ On a critical hit, you give all enemies who see, including the attacked enemy, disadvantage on the first action of their next turn.
+  * __Crushing Blow:__ On a critical hit, knock an enemy prone and give all enemies who see, including the attacked enemy, disadvantage on the first action of their next turn.
   * __Line Them Up:__ If you slay an enemy, gain another attack action.